tomhal/pixapprox/README.md

 }
 ```

+## Fitness function
+The fitness function is the accumulated error^2 per pixel, generated images compared to goal image.

+Each error is the `abs(goal_pixel - generated_pixel)` so errors cannot compensate for errors elsewhere in the image.

+The less total error the closer the generated image is to the goal image.

 ## Operators / Instructions

 Sin(x) and cos(x) are evaluated as sin(2 \* pi \* x) and cos(2 \* pi \* x) so that x = -1.0 to 1.0 also gives a sin/cos output like that.